m4ym4y/ld55-soul-purpose/README.md

 - [x] A magic shop screen in between work and home where you exchange a few words with the shopkeep woman and buy as much magic supplies as possible.
 - [ ] Some random dialogue on the transitional screens where Infernus shares some facts about himself.

+# Pre-Flight Checklist

+1. Look through summon animations and make sure they're all configured 0.5 FPS, non looping.
+2. Look through pulls and make sure they're all in pull list and pull map
+3. Play through the game
+4. Play through the game in the browser version
+5. Build and upload to itch.io